Ictinia mississippiensis

 Successful breeding has occurred at North Platte beginning 2012, when a chick was raised to fledging stage but died 29 Aug (Silcock 2012).
 Two nests in 2013 had fledglings, but storms blew the young out of the nests; the young were taken to Raptor Recovery.
 Two nests were found in 2014, but outcomes were not reported.
 Three were at Centennial Park, North Platte 26-27 Aug 2015 and since through 2023, suggesting ongoing breeding there, and three were in North Platte 31 May-3 Jul 2017 including a juvenile 3 Jul.
 At least 13 were present 30 Jun 2018, nestlings were photographed 10 Jul, and a fledgling 4 Aug.
 In 2019 an incubating adult was photographed 5 Jul, and a newly fledged juvenile was seen with an adult 17 Aug.
 An adult had arrived in 2020 by 5 May, and 18 were present 15 Jul, although no nests were reported.
 A good tally at North Platte was 21 on 10 Jul 2021, and 12 adults and immatures were at the nesting locations 6 Aug 2023, and reports continued in 2024.

 Breeding has probably occurred in Perkins, Chase, and Dundy Cos.
 Four were in Grant, Perkins Co, 21 Jun 2024.
 A pair was at Imperial, Chase Co from early Jul in 2011; on 17 Aug 2013, adults there “looked to be feeding young”, and 1-3 were present 28 Jun-12 Jul 2016, three were over Imperial 9 Jun 2017, and seven, six adults and an immature, were counted there 27 Jun 2018.
 Up to seven were in Imperial 10-18 Jun 2024, including an adult on a nest 12 Jun, and one was at Wauneta 8 Jun 2024.
 There were as many as seven at Benkelman, Dundy Co 3-23 Aug 2010; local residents said the birds had been present “a few years” and there have been sightings of 2-3 birds through 2017.
-In 2024 up to four were in Benkelman 9-16 Jun.
+In 2024 up to four were in Benkelman 9 Jun-10 Aug.

 There have been a number of sightings in Lincoln, Lancaster Co, mostly in the area from Antelope Park southward about two miles.
 Singles were seen overhead at two locations within two miles of each other in Lincoln, Lancaster Co 11 and 29 May 2018 and two adults were in the area, near Antelope Park, 31 Jul-2 Aug 2019, followed by sightings of two juveniles being fed near a nest 11 Sep (Dina Barta, personal communication; eBird.org).
 Two birds were in the area 9 Jun-16 Jul 2020, but no nests were reported.
 There were several sightings over Lincoln in 2021 of up to three birds 8 May- 2 Jul, and a nest with two fledged juveniles nearby was photographed 9 Sep (Dina Barta, personal communication).
 There were several sightings of 1-2 birds each over Lincoln 10 Jun-1 Jul 2022, and up to eight were overhead 7 May 2023, rather early, followed by singles 1 Jun and 26 Jun, but nesting was not observed.
 In 2024 singles were in the Woodsdale and Summit area 22 and 25 Jul and at Calvert and 27th on 26 Jun.
+Nesting at Summit Boulevard near Sheridan Ave occurred in 2024; nestlings were present 19 Aug and two juveniles were being fed 20 Aug.

 Nesting has occurred in Beatrice at least 2022-2024 in the Hoyt Street area; 1-2 were there in summer 2024, and an adult was feeding two nestlings just southeast of Beatrice 28 Jul 2024.